 After preparation, developing plans and exercising the procedures, capacity building continues as the ability to respond grows through investing in people, infrastructure, and emergency management.
 Since governments have the responsibility to prepare their citizens and visitors for hazardous conditions, these matters need to be resourced through legislation or administrative directive.
 When the capacity to respond to an impending hazard is robust it, as stated in The World Bank’s publication Ready2Respond: A Framework for Emergency Preparedness and Response “…reduces felt consequence and enables rapid recovery, reducing cumulative impacts to public safety and the economy.
 Therefore, ensuring capacity for emergency response protects World Bank Group (WBG) investment across development sectors and the development gains that have resulted from those investments”.
 Thus, the return on investment in building a robust response capacity is well worth it.
 The publication provides results of studies reviewing how investing in a response ready community before a hazardous event occurs saves both time and money.
 Out of the forty-nine investments considered, “… 64% saved both time and money.
 The investments saved a total of USD 12 million [United States dollars] toward future response costs for a net savings of USD 6.4 million and an average return on investment (ROI) of 2.1.
 However, certain investments, such as those that focussed on personnel development, produced a much higher ROI of 18.7.
 Perhaps more importantly, 93% of preparedness investments saved time for emergency response operations and no investment slowed operations down”.

-The more resilient a community the quicker those within the community can get back to living normal lives and restoring livelihoods once the hazardous conditions have passed.
+The more resilient a community is, the quicker those within the community can get back to living normal lives and restoring livelihoods once the hazardous conditions have passed.
 Obtaining funding to invest in capacity building and resilience is generally the key to enriching a MHEWS.
 The publication provides a short list of financial instruments that were available when the publication was released in 2017

 Program-for-Results (PforR) Financing;